Stationary scattering theory on mainifolds, I: Introduction

-Absence of singular continuous spectrum is a standard application of the uniform boundedness of $R(z)$ in an appropriate operator space.
 Corollary~\ref{cor:15060823} applies in particular to the Dirichlet Laplacian on $\R^d\setminus K$ for any compact set $K$, which to our knowledge was first proved in \cite{DaSi}.

 The Besov boundedness \eqref{eq:13.8.22.4.59c} does not immediately imply the limiting absorption principle.
-Before showing it we establish radiation condition bounds under an additional (minor) regularity condition.
-These bounds will be crucial for our application \cite{IS3}.
+Before showing it we establish radiation condition bounds under an additional (minor) regularity and decay condition.
+The bounds will be crucial for our application \cite{IS3}.

 \begin{cond} In addition to Condition~\ref{cond:12.6.2.21.13b} with the same $\tau>0$ appearing there, there exist splittings $q_1=q_{11}+q_{12}$ and $q_2=q_{21}+q_{22}$ by real-valued functions